 The war memorial is driven by British love for animals rather than animals’ desire for recognition.
 Sculpted by David Backhouse, the memorial is situated near Hyde Park.
 The monument shows a horse in the lead majestically gazing at the future.
 Following the leader’s tail is a dog.
 A wall divides these two warriors from two loaded mules bringing up the rear.

 The nameless animals depicted in the memorial were neither citizen-soldiers nor mercenaries.
-They neither understood Clausewitzan ‘absolute war’ nor were they capable of comprehending Kant’s ‘perpetual peace’.
-The mammals merely followed the idiosyncratic and autocratic commands of their masters engaged in the pursuit of power, because terms like glory, honour and sacrifice were alien to them.
+They neither understood Clausewitzian ‘absolute war’ nor were they capable of comprehending Kant’s ‘perpetual peace’.
+The mammals merely followed the idiosyncratic and autocratic commands of their masters engaged in the pursuit of power, because terms like glory, honor, and sacrifice were alien to them.

-Unlike the human soldiers they never bothered their commanding officers with issues like morale, mother or matrimony.
+Unlike the human soldiers, they never bothered their commanding officers with issues like morale, mother or matrimony.
 Barring the canine, the other animals could hardly distinguish between friend or foe.
-They neither required special war time rations nor the morale booster booze to plunge themselves into war zones.
-They became witness to the most brutal periods in human history not for any entertainment value but because their DNA strands were networked to serve the humans.
+They neither required special wartime rations nor the morale booster booze to plunge themselves into war zones.
+They became witnesses to the most brutal periods in human history not for any entertainment value but because their DNA strands were networked to serve the humans.

-Unlike the sculpture, history continues to dynamic.; it has undergone a massive shift over past century.
-Britain is still in the forefront, but it is no longer the horse in international power equations.
+Unlike the sculpture, history continues to dynamic.; it has undergone a massive shift over the past century.
+Britain is still at the forefront, but it is no longer the horse in international power equations.
 America is the new horse and Britain is its sniffer dog.
 Is India still a coolie in the present scheme of things?
 How can India be a mule?
 It has become an important American strategic ally.
-Moreover, war against terrorism and growing Chinese might requires better intelligence and therefore more number of dogs around the world.
+Moreover, the war against terrorism and growing Chinese might require better intelligence and therefore more dogs around the world.